Mangul-Lab-USC/enhancing_reproducibility/manuscript.md

 - publishing
 - manubot
 lang: en-US
-title: Recommendations to Enhance Rigor and Reproducibility in Biomedical ...
+title: Recommendations to enhance rigor and reproducibility in biomedical research ...